Real-Time Air Quality: PM2.5 in NYC

 Common patterns in the data

 There are several patterns that commonly show up in the data from our air quality monitors.
-Look at the recent data and see if you can spot:
+Look at the recent data and see if you can see patterns that indicate:

 The monitors are in neighborhoods with different emissions sources, so have different PM2.5 levels.
 Midtown, which has the highest traffic density, usually has the most PM2.5.

 Weather can trap emissions and cause PM2.5 to build up.
-Sometimes we see a clear west-to-east pattern in rising PM2.5, likely related to a weather pattern moving into New York City and causing pollution levels to rise as emissions are trapped.
+Sometimes we see a clear west-to-east pattern in rising PM2.5, as weather patterns moving into NYC traps local emissions.
+Other times, weather can bring wildfire smoke from far-away fires.

 Sometimes there are dramatic, short-term spikes at unexpected times, and without having a camera on each monitor, we don't know what causes them.
 However, they can be explained by something as simple as a truck idling for a few minutes underneath the monitor.